zeromq/czmq/README.md

     CZMQ_EXPORT size_t
         zhash_size (zhash_t *self);

-    //  Make copy of hash table
+    //  Make copy of hash table; if supplied table is null, returns null.
+    //  Does not copy items themselves.
+Rebuilds new table so may be slow on
+    //  very large tables.
+NOTE: only works with item values that are strings
+    //  since there's no other way to know how to duplicate the item value.
     CZMQ_EXPORT zhash_t *
         zhash_dup (zhash_t *self);

-    //  Return keys for items in table
+    //  Return keys for items in table.
+If you remove items from this list you
+    //  must free the key value yourself.
     CZMQ_EXPORT zlist_t *
         zhash_keys (zhash_t *self);

+    //  Simple iterator; returns first item in hash table, in no given order,
+    //  or NULL if the table is empty.
+This method is simpler to use than the
+    //  foreach() method, which is deprecated.
+To access the key for this item
+    //  use zhash_cursor().
+NOTE: do NOT modify the table while iterating.
+    CZMQ_EXPORT void *
+        zhash_first (zhash_t *self);

-    //  Apply function to each item in the hash table.
-Items are iterated in no
+    //  Simple iterator; returns next item in hash table, in no given order,
-    //  defined order.
-Stops if callback function returns non-zero and returns
-    //  final return code from callback function (zero = success).
+    //  or NULL if the last item was already returned.
+Use this together with
+    //  zhash_first() to process all items in a hash table.
+If you need the
+    //  items in sorted order, use zhash_keys() and then zlist_sort().
+To
+    //  access the key for this item use zhash_cursor().
+NOTE: do NOT modify
+    //  the table while iterating.
+    CZMQ_EXPORT void *
+        zhash_next (zhash_t *self);

+    //  After a successful first/next method, returns the key for the item
+    //  that was returned.
+After an unsuccessful first/next, returns NULL.
-    CZMQ_EXPORT int
+    CZMQ_EXPORT char *
-        zhash_foreach (zhash_t *self, zhash_foreach_fn *callback, void *argument);
+        zhash_cursor (zhash_t *self);

-    //  Add comment to hash table before saving to disk.
+    //  Add a comment to hash table before saving to disk.
 You can add as many
     //  comment lines as you like.
 These comment lines are discarded when loading
     //  the file.
 If you use a null format, all comments are deleted.
     CZMQ_EXPORT void